acebot712/the-nothing-app/docs/guidebook/chapter_3.md

     if (!netInfo.isConnected) {
       throw new Error('No internet connection');
     }

     // Execute the query
     return await queryFn();
   } catch (error) {
     // Log the error
     console.error('Database operation failed:', error);

     // Store failed operation for retry if appropriate if (isRetryableError(error)) {
       await storeForRetry(queryFn);
     }

-    // Rethrow with more context
+    // Rethrow with more contex
     throw new AppError('Database operation failed', {
       originalError: error,
       isOffline: !netInfo.isConnected,